dfaile/Nobl9-onboarding-app/README.md

 ### User Group Management
 - You can add up to 8 users per project.
 - Each user group must specify a role (Owner, Editor, Viewer, or Integrations user).
-- If a user ID does not exist in Nobl9, a configurable help URL will be displayed.
+- If a user ID does not exist in Nobl9.

-### Admin Notifications
-- Admins will be notified of new project creations via email or webhook, as configured.

 ## Contributing
 We welcome contributions!
 Please follow these steps: